nayan-tech/nayan-blog/source/_posts/similarity.md

 ![dbscan](dbscan.png)

-It is a popular clustering method provided by sklearn library and used in Machine Learning.
+It is a popular clustering method provided by sklearn library and used in [Machine learning](https://nayan.co/blog/) and [Computer Vision](https://nayan.co/blog/).
 It divides the dataset into n dimensions.
 For each point in the dataset it creates an n dimensional shape around it and then counts the number of datapoints that fall within that shape.
 Each of these shapes is called a cluster.
 DBSCAN iteratively expands the cluster/shape by checking each datapoint within the shape and also the ones in the vicinity.